kovach/web2/docs/live.md

   > provenance should be easy to work with

 It aspires to be a sort of computational "story-telling" assistant.
-Ultimately, we want to enable the construction of systems whose users are free to "continuously" learn about them, by localizing explanations at their effects.
+We want to enable the construction of systems whose users are free to "continuously" learn about them, by localizing explanations at their effects.

-More formally, it is composed of these layers:
+It is composed of these layers:

   - a time-varying database,
   - datalog style language, composing programs from rules,